shio83/freemarket_sample_55c_nagoya/README.md

 ### Association

-- belongs_to :brand, dependent: :destroy
+- belongs_to :brand
 - belongs_to :user
-- belongs_to :category, dependent: :destroy
+- belongs_to :category
-- has_many   :images, dependent: :destroy
+- has_many   :images
-- has_many   :comments, dependent: :destroy
+- has_many   :comments
-- has_many   :likes, dependent: :destroy
+- has_many   :likes

 ## commentsテーブル